Ghosts Can't Do It: Reception

-The film grossed $25,000 in sixteen U.S. cities upon release.
+Ghosts Can't Do It grossed $25,000 in sixteen U.S. cities upon release.
 Bo Derek, following news of its failure, stated that it could have been released directly to home video, adding that "it's a nice, intimate entertainment, which means it's difficult for it to compete theatrically."

 Jeff Millar of the Houston Chronicle described the film as "a billet doux by the Dereks, Bo and John, to each other.
 The question: Do you want to read it?
 I think not."
 Tim Carman of The Houston Post called it "sexist, mindless and senseless fare, the kind of stuff only Bo Derek voyeurs are interested in seeing.
 For Bo's sake, career-wise, let's hope she's keeping up with her health club membership fees.
 It's not acting she's relying on here.
 The real [villain], of course, is husband John.
 Somewhere in that scrambled brain of his, he must think this film makes sense.
-He probably sees it as some sort of statement on how far people will go to keep "real love."
-The premise is simple.
-Very simple."
+He probably sees it as some sort of statement on how far people will go to keep 'real love'."
 Joe Baltake of The Sacramento Bee wrote, "I sat through every single 105 minutes of it, and it took me that long to figure out how and why John Derek always goes so wrong.
 He is not a man without talent.
 He has a good mind—some of his ideas are just great—and there isn't an inch of his cinematography that you could fault.
-Derek's weakness, however, is the way he manages to mix the very worst elements of "art" and the worst elements of sentiment: Like Bolero, his new movie is a soft-core sex comedy that sets out to make sex so gosh-darn beautiful and so natural that it ends up seeming creepy and, well, unnatural."
+Derek's weakness, however, is the way he manages to mix the very worst elements of 'art' and the worst elements of sentiment: Like Bolero, his new movie is a soft-core sex comedy that sets out to make sex so gosh-darn beautiful and so natural that it ends up seeming creepy and, well, unnatural."

 Betsy Sherman of The Boston Globe said that the film "doesn't even have the je ne sais quoi that made the Dereks' last picture, Bolero, a kitsch howler.
 And Derek seems to have spent the entire special effects budget for this movie about the supernatural indulging his leading lady's passion for bizarre headgear."
 Mick LaSalle of the San Francisco Chronicle said "the idiocy of Ghosts Can't Do It exists on a grand scale that can't be quantified in terms of its parts.
 Its horrendousness is as elusive and as obvious—and as exciting, in a crazy sort of way—as genius.
 Really, this is one of the worst movies I've ever seen."
 TV Guide described it as "the worst-ever movie from John and Bo Derek, which makes it one of the low points of what passes for civilization in the 20th century".
 Asawin Suebsaeng of The Daily Beast wrote that the film "features one of the dumbest, least funny rape jokes in modern movie history".